 - Manage and monetize your blog

-Before putting in the time and effort to set up your blog, you want to make sure you have a clear understanding of three things:
+Before putting in the time and effort to set up your blog, make sure you clearly understand three things:

-While your blog will evolve over time, having this foundation will guide the initial look and tone of your blog, and help you find and grow your audience.
+While your blog evolves, having this foundation will guide your blog’s initial look and tone and help you find and grow your audience.

-Now is also a good time to think about your blog’s title and domain name.
-Do some research into what blogs currently exist that have a similar topic.
-This will help you understand your competition, and possibly give you some ideas for a title and domain name.
+It’s also important to consider your blog’s title and domain name.
+GoDaddy allows bulk domain searches so you can find and register up to 500 domain names simultaneously.
+Research what existing blogs cover similar topics to understand your competition and possibly give you some ideas for a title and domain name.

 What is your blog’s purpose?

-Having clarity about your intentions for your blog will make it that much easier for you to define the look and feel of your blog, and help you find an audience once it launches.
-It will also give you something to come back to if you ever feel unmotivated or uninspired.
+Having clarity about your intentions will make it much easier to define the look and feel of your blog and help you find an audience once it launches.
+It will also give you something to return to if you ever feel uninspired.

-As you define your blog’s purpose, it’s also worth considering why you are the best person to blog about this topic.
-Do you have expertise in this area?
-Is it something about which you are passionate?
-Do you have a unique perspective on the topic that you want to share?
+Also, consider why you are the best person to blog about this topic — do you have expertise in this area?
+Is it something you are passionate about?
+Do you have a unique perspective on the topic you want to share?

 Your audience is another important component of your blog’s niche.
 Who are you writing this blog for?
 What kind of readership can you expect, and what will your readers expect from you?
-The ideal way to grow a successful blog is to strike a balance between creating blog content that makes you feel fulfilled, while keeping readers engaged.
+The ideal way to grow your blog is to balance creating content that makes you feel fulfilled while keeping readers engaged.

 Selecting your blog’s domain name